9 Top-Rated Attractions in Voyageurs National Park, MN

 Voyageurs National Park covers a massive area, and the best way to get the full experience is to get out on the water.

-Boat tours, operated by the national park, offer five different cruises.
+Boat tours, operated by the national park, offer six different cruises.
 Two boats operate, and the cruises vary in length from 1.5 hours to 6.5 hours.
 Tours take in many of the highlights, including Kettle Falls, Ellsworth Rock Gardens, the gold mining ruins of Little American Island, and Harry Oveson's Fish Camp.

 Tours are led by a national park ranger, and running commentary provides information on the historical, cultural, and natural features of the park.
 Rangers also point out wildlife, and you'll most likely see bald eagles on their nests.